-Port C (PC5..PC0)
+Port C (PC7..PC0)

-Port C is an 7-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
+Port C is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
 The Port C output buffers have symmetrical drive characteristics with both high sink and source capability.
 As inputs, Port C pins that are externally pulled low will source current if the pull-up resistors are activated.
 The Port C pins are tri-stated when a reset condition becomes active, even if the clock is not running.
+If the JTAG interface is enabled, the pull-up resistors on pins PC5(TDI), PC3(TMS) and PC2(TCK) will be activated even if a reset occurs.